 The limitations of these data should be understood prior to use.
-The density grid products do not distinguish between fishing activity, vessel transit, and other vessel activities.
+Most of the density grid products do not distinguish between fishing activity, vessel transit (see Appendix A), and other vessel activities.
 The most accurate interpretation of these products is that they indicate relative levels of vessel presence for each fishery.